Practical information

 This will give you the number of rolls needed.

-You need 9 strips of wallpaper for the entire wall (Outcome Step 1).
+You need 9 strips of wallpaper for the entire wall (Step 1).

-You will get 3 strips from 1 roll of wallpaper.
-(Outcome Step 4)
+You will get 3 strips from 1 roll.
+(Step 4)

-9 strips (total number of strips) : 3 strips (number of strips per roll) = 3 rolls
+9 strips ÷ 3 strips per roll = 3 rolls

 Wallpaper with a pattern with a half drop